dgtized/hand-pallet/README.md

 in `.vmfest`, so I removed that as well.
 I don't think this was necessary but sometimes it's helpful to start with a clean slate.

+**IMPORTANT** I had stale networking configuration in `~/.VirtualBox/VirtualBox.xml`.
+So I ran `rm -rf ~/.VirtualBox` to fix this.
+Prior to that I could not execute `lein pallet up` as it hung waiting for an IP and then when that failed threw a locking exception when it failed to remove the node because it was unable to connect.

 In a separate shell run

     $ VBoxManage setproperty websrvauthlibrary null # first time only